tensorlayer/TensorLayer/examples/reinforcement_learning/README.md

 <br/>
 -->

 This repository contains implementation of most popular reinforcement learning algorithms with Tensorlayer 2.0, supporting [Tensorflow 2.0](https://www.tensorflow.org/alpha/guide/effective_tf2).
 We aim to make the reinforcement learning tutorial for each algorithm simple and straight-forward to use, as this would not only benefits new learners of reinforcement learning, but also provide convenience for senior researchers to testify their new ideas quickly.
+A [Springer textbook](https://deepreinforcementlearningbook.org) is also provided, you can get the free PDF if your institute has Springer license.

 <br/>
 <a href="https://join.slack.com/t/tensorlayer/shared_invite/enQtMjUyMjczMzU2Njg4LWI0MWU0MDFkOWY2YjQ4YjVhMzI5M2VlZmE4YTNhNGY1NjZhMzUwMmQ2MTc0YWRjMjQzMjdjMTg2MWQ2ZWJhYzc" target="\_blank">